 All RGD candidates present their 6 portfolio pieces virtually to three Members of RGD's Portfolio Evaluation Committee.
+Certified RGDs are invited to apply to become Evaluators here.

 - Randal is founding principal of 12thirteen, a firm focused on serving the non-profit and performing arts sectors.
 Word-of-mouth promotion has grown his client list from small businesses and independent artists to York University and the Canadian Women’s Foundation.